 3. Testing procedures.

 a.
-Except for Viral Hemorrhagic Septicemia Virus (VHSV) and as otherwise provided in these regulations, all inspections and testing procedures must be conducted as set forth in the Blue Book: USFWS and AFS-FHS (U.S. Fish and Wildlife Service and American Fisheries Society-Fish Health Section).
-2012.
+Except for Viral Hemorrhagic Septicemia Virus (VHSV) and as otherwise provided in these regulations, all inspections and testing procedures must be conducted as set forth in the Blue Book: USFWS and AFS-FHS (U.S. Fish and Wildlife Service and American Fisheries Society-Fish Health Section) Current edition.
 Standard procedures for aquatic animal health inspections.
-In AFS-FHS, FHS Blue Book: Suggested procedures for the detection and identification of certain finfish and shellfish pathogens, 2012 edition.
+In AFS-FHS.
+FHS Blue Book: Suggested procedures for the detection and identification of certain finfish and shellfish pathogens, 2016 edition.
 AFS-FHS, Bethesda, Maryland.
 This document can be viewed and copies obtained at the Division as set forth in the “Incorporated References” section of Chapter 0 of these regulations.

 b.
 Testing for Viral Hemorrhagic Septicemia Virus (VHSV) shall be conducted by the protocols and procedures of:

-2. The Manual of diagnostics for aquatic animals.
-2012. of the OIE - World Organisation for Animal Health, 12 rue de Prony 75017 Paris, France.
+2. The Manual of diagnostics for aquatic animals 2014 edition. of the OIE - World Organisation for Animal Health, 12 rue de Prony 75017 Paris, France.

 Colorado Prohibited Species